willh/lambda-helloworld-config/README.md

 When executing, the lambda depends on a DynamoDB table entry for the environment keyed on `environmentId` and containing a string property `responseLanguage`.

 See accompanying blog post for details <TBC>

+### To run the lambda

+Set up the DynamoDB table and config entries as described above.

+Using Gradle 2.9 or higher, `gradle build` will package the jar and dependencies as a zip file for upload.

+Upload the lambda using a function name matching the pattern above.
+128MB should be enough memory given the size of the lambda, and set the lambda timeout to 5s.

+**On first cold invocation the lambda will sometimes time out on retrieving a value from DynamoDB but the next warm invocation should return within the expected timeout.** This is something to keep an eye on - I haven't played around with the timeout enough to determine which value would prevent the first cold invocation from timing out.